Andreas030682/GitHub/Settings.md

 ## Debug

 ``Show Heat Map`` The progress bar at the bottom of the window will be overlayed with colors indicating the movement speed at the position in the video.
 Black = no movement, Blue/Green slow movement, Yellow/Red fast movement.

+``Show Script Positions`` Displays the position timeline of the script at the bottom of the video.
+The time-scale can be adjusted by scrolling up/down with the mouse wheel.

 ``Test patterns`` Allows you to execute pre-defined patterns.